-- I. The student can place courses into your cart as soon as the school's schedule is posted for your career.
-To enroll in all of the classes you have put into your cart, press the "select all" button at the bottom of the cart.
-To select a few at a time, use the checkboxes to the left of the cart to choose the classes and then click the "enroll" button at the bottom of the list of classes. - 2.
+- I. The student can place courses into the cart as soon as the school's schedule is posted.
+To enroll in all of the classes you have put into your cart, select "enroll" next to each course in the cart.
+Then click "submit." - 2.
 Three indicators will be used to show a particular class status.
 The green dot means the class is open for enrollment, the blue square refers to a closed class, and the orange triangle indicates that the class is in wait-list status.

-- Students needing enrollment in a class that is CLOSED (blue square), should contact Logan Key, Registrar, at logan.key@vanderbilt.edu for assistance. - 3.
-Confirmation of enrollment will be found in messages at the bottom of the screen after the "enroll" button has been selected.
+Students needing enrollment in a class that is CLOSED (blue square), should contact Logan Key, Registrar, at logan.key@vanderbilt.edu for assistance. - 3.
+Confirmation of enrollment will be found in messages at the bottom of the screen after enrollment.
 These messages either indicate that the student has successfully enrolled in the class or that the student was not enrolled.
 If the student is not successfully enrolled, the error message will explain why.
-If you receive an error message, you will have to click on the message to make it disappear.
-Success messages will disappear after five seconds.